jarnovs/jarnovs/README.md

 ## Hi there 👋

 🔭 I’m currently working on AlaToo H/A projects
-💬 Ask me about math and I will try to help you!
-📫 How to reach me: sanjar.usenov@alatoo.edu.kg

 <!--
 **jarnovs/jarnovs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.